varun6299/varun6299/README.md

 I have previously worked part time at Timelinks, a Titan Company Limited Franchisee, as a Trainee-Data Analyst, working with Excel extensively and as a Market Research Freelance Intern at Kantar.

-Technologies and Tools that I'm familiar with are Python Programming using Jupyter Notebook (for Data Science), SQL using MySQL Workbench, MS Office (Excel, Word & Powerpoint), SPSS, Tableau, HTML & CSS (Basics)
+Technologies and Tools that I'm familiar with are Python Programming using Jupyter Notebook (for Data Science), SQL using MySQL Workbench, MS Office (Excel, Word & Powerpoint), SPSS and Tableau

 <!---
 varun6299/varun6299 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.